TkachenkoArtem/SimpleSwitcher/README.md

 Very often it sets no time to notice how few words you type in the wrong layout.
 In this case, pressing the key sequentially "Shift + Break" can fix the required number of words.

 #### Overriding the Caps Lock key
 Simple Switcher allows you to override the Caps Lock key into a special function key.
-Thus, you can disable or CapsLock, or use it to call one of the functions of the program.
+Thus, you can disable CapsLock, or use it to call one of the functions of the program.
 CapsLock functionality will be accessible by pressing "Ctrl + CapsLock".

 #### Work in the programs launched by the Administrator
 If the Simple Switcher is used in Windows with included UAC, it is possible to specify whether or not to work in the programs launched by the Administrator.